-As of the end of fiscal 2022, the company's Fumed Silica Reactor patent portfolio consisted of one patent acquired from PyroGenesis Canada Inc. by HPQ Silica Polvere Inc (HPQ POLVERE) (a 100% HPQ owned subsidiary) in 2021.
+For the period ending March 31, 2023, the company's Fumed Silica Reactor patent portfolio consisted of one patent acquired from PyroGenesis Canada Inc. by HPQ Silica Polvere Inc (HPQ POLVERE) (a 100% HPQ owned subsidiary) in 2021.

 The patent covers a "Plasma arc process and apparatus for the production of Fumed Silica".
 This patent is still pending in different jurisdictions around the world.